totalspectrum/flexprop/samples/vga/README.txt

 Files
 -----
-vga_tile_driver.spin2 is the low level driver the drives the VGA.
+vga_tile_driver.spin is the low level driver the drives the VGA.
 It takes most of its parameters (including the pins to use) in a parameter block that is passed in when it starts up.
 See below for details of this parameter block.
 Since the pin set to use is a